-- 1.4.1 'Non-completion of course requirements warning letters' are issued by the school when students are at risk of receiving a determination of non-completion of course requirements.
-This most commonly occurs when students: - 1.4.1.1 Are not completing significant portions of classwork and / or missing significant portions of class instruction - 1.4.1.2 Fail to demonstrate achievement of course outcomes that is below 'limited' as described by NESA - 1.4.1.3 Receive zero on an assessment due to non-compliance with assessment procedures - 1.4.2 Students who have received a minimum of two official 'Non-completion of course requirements warning letters' in a single course and have not completed the requirements detailed on the letter may receive an 'N Determination' for that course. - 1.4.3 Students who have not satisfactorily attempted assessments to the value of 50% of course assessment in a single course will receive an 'N Determination' for that course.
+- 1.4.1 Non-completion warning letters are issued by the school when students are at risk of receiving a determination of non-completion of course requirements.
+This most commonly occurs when students: - 1.4.1.1 Fail to complete significant portions of classwork and/or miss significant portions of class instruction. - 1.4.1.2 Fail to demonstrate achievement of course outcomes that is below 'limited' as described by NESA. - 1.4.1.3 Receive zero on an assessment task due to non-compliance with assessment procedures. - 1.4.2 Students who have received a minimum of two official non-completion warning letters in a single course and have not completed the requirements detailed on the letter may receive an 'N Determination' for that course. - 1.4.3 Students who have not satisfactorily attempted assessment tasks that contribute in excess of 50% of the available marks in a single course will receive an 'N Determination' for that course.
+It is emphasised that completion of assessment tasks worth exactly 50% is not sufficient; tasks worth in excess of 50% must be attempted.

-1.5.
-Australian Tertiary Admission Rank (ATAR)
+1.5 Australian Tertiary Admission Rank (ATAR)

 - 1.5.1 Entry into tertiary courses in NSW and the ACT may depend on your Australian Tertiary Admission Rank (ATAR).
-Universities calculate the ATAR for every student who completes the necessary pattern of study and makes an application for an ATAR. - 1.5.2 The ATAR is reported on a scale of 0 to 99.5 with increments of 0.05 - 1.5.3 To be eligible for the ATAR, a student must study: - 1.5.3.1 At least 10 units of NESA Developed courses including at least two units of English - 1.5.3.2 NESA Developed courses that include at least three courses of two units or greater - 1.5.3.3 At least four subjects - 1.5.4 No more than two units of Category B courses may be used in determining an ATAR.
+Universities calculate the ATAR for every student who completes the necessary pattern of study and makes and application for an ATAR. - 1.5.2 The ATAR is reported on a scale of 0 to 99.5 with increments of 0.05. - 1.5.3 To be eligible for an ATAR, a student must study: - 1.5.3.1 At least 10 units of NESA Developed courses including at least two units of English. - 1.5.3.2 NESA Board Developed courses that include at least three 3 of 2 units value or greater. - 1.5.3.3 At least 4 subjects.

-1.6.
-NESA Course Syllabuses
+1.6 NESA course syllabuses